-Headteachers, Deputy Headteachers and Assistant Headteachers are paid on the Leadership Spine.
+Headteacher, Deputy Headteacher and Operational Leaders are paid on the Leadership Spine.
 The Governing Body will calculate the total unit score for the school and assign the school to the Headteacher group.
-Abbot's Lea School is Group 7 for the academic year 2023-24, as per Census data collection.

 The Governing Body will then determine the pay range for any Leadership vacancy prior to advertising it.

 In setting the pay range, the Governing Body may take in to account a range of factors including the complexity and challenge of the role in the particular context of the school.
-Within this Pay Policy, these issues are dealt with under Basic Pay Determinations
+Within this Pay Policy, these issues are dealt with under Basic Pay Determinations.